archetype-themes/plugin-theme-component/docs/Contributing.md

 ```

-## Contributing to the development of Archie
+## Contributing To The CLI's Development

 You should consult the [Archie Project](https://github.com/orgs/archetype-themes/projects/43) in GitHub.
 You will see
 the cycle plannings.
 Tickets should list upcoming features and backlog.